awslabs/data-solutions-framework-on-aws/website/docs/examples/index.md

 # Example solutions

-We have built a few example solutions using AWS DSF that are ready to deploy!
+We have built a few example solutions using DSF on AWS that are ready to deploy!
 You can explore and deploy available samples, and use those that are useful for you to build your data platform faster.